Characters from The Letter.

 - Odd Couple: With Ash.
 Isabella's kinda amazed that they're friends considering how different they are from each other.

-- Platonic Life-Partners: If he and Rebecca both survive, they will always become this in the epilogue no matter their relationship values.
+- Platonic Life-Partners: If he and Rebecca both survive, they will always become this in the epilogue no matter their relationship values unless you make a choice that is only available if Isabella ends up in a coma.

 - Raised by Grandparents: After their parents' death, he and his sister were forced to move to England where their grandparents lived.